PUBLIKATIONSSERVER

 Brown, G. T. L., & Hirschfeld, G. (2007).
 Students’ conceptions of assessment and mathematics: self-regulation raises achievement.
 Australian Journal of Educational and Developmental Psychology, 7, 63–74.

-Brown, G. T. L., and Gerrit Hirschfeld.
+Brown, Gavin T. L., and Gerrit Hirschfeld.
 “Students’ Conceptions of Assessment and Mathematics: Self-Regulation Raises Achievement.”
 Australian Journal of Educational and Developmental Psychology 7 (2007): 63–74.

 G. T. L. Brown and G. Hirschfeld, “Students’ conceptions of assessment and mathematics: self-regulation raises achievement,” Australian Journal of Educational and Developmental Psychology, vol. 7, pp. 63–74, 2007.

-Brown, G. T. L., and Gerrit Hirschfeld.
+Brown, Gavin T. L., and Gerrit Hirschfeld.
 “Students’ Conceptions of Assessment and Mathematics: Self-Regulation Raises Achievement.”
-Australian Journal of Educational and Developmental Psychology, vol. 7, 2007, pp. 63–74.
+Australian Journal of Educational and Developmental Psychology, vol. 7, University of Newcastle, Australia, 2007, pp. 63–74.

 Export